nti-de/SAGisExcelExport/README.md

 ---

 <sup>
-Copyright (C) 2023 NTI Deutschland GmbH
+Copyright © 2023 NTI Deutschland GmbH
 </sup></br>
 <sup>
 This program is free software: you can redistribute it and/or modify